5 Most Famous Sardinian Breads

 Gianni Careddu, CC BY-SA 4.0, via Wikimedia Commons

-Despite its fame, this bread isn’t easy to make and requires time and skills: the main difficulty of its making is the extremely small quantity of water going into the dough, essential to make a soft but thick inside.
-Another challenging part is the bread decoration (which is what makes it so special and admired by non-locals and locals alike).
+Despite its fame, this bread isn’t easy to make and requires time and skills.
+The main difficulty is the extremely small quantity of water that goes in the dough.
+This is to make a soft but thick inside.
+Another challenging part is the bread decoration.
+This is what makes it so special.

 Coccoi